Petersons Chapter 2

 “Are there any other questions?”

 “Good point.
-While this seems like a simple robbery, there are several open questions.
-First, the disguises were elaborate.
+While this appears to be a simple robbery, several questions remain open.
+First, for example, the disguises were elaborate.
 Passing one of these perps on the sidewalk, one wouldn’t know they were in disguise.
-Second, there is reason to question, based on size, shape, hands, and shoe size, whether the perps were male or female.
+Second, there is reason to question whether the perps were male or female based on size, shape, hands, and shoe size.
 Third, timing: This was an expertly planned and executed operation; this was no spur-of-the-moment robbery.
-Fourth, and this is more of a question than a fact, why did the perps leave only the briefcase with the cash, jewelry, coins, and incidental items?
+Fourth, and this is more of a question than a fact: why did the perps leave only the briefcase with the cash, jewelry, coins, and incidental items?
 Are there any other questions?”

 The students checked their notes, and no one responded.
 “Okay.
 Thanks for your attention and good questions.
-All the information we’ve looked at this morning is in your file.
-You have my contact information, and it’s also in the file.
+All the information we reviewed this morning is in your file.
+You have my contact information, and it’s in the file as well.
 Dr. Norman.”
 Lieutenant Roebuck returned to the chair as I returned to the lectern.

 “Thank you, Lieutenant Roebuck,” I said.
 “Remember, class, this is Forensics in History—not investigation.
-Our project will involve a look at the role forensics played in this case.
+Our project will examine the role that forensic science played in this case.
 Investigation is the role of the police; we will look at the process and method of that investigation.
-In order to do this, the project will be divided into three facets: the forensics of evidence, the forensics of process, and the forensics of conclusion.
-Since there are six of you in this class, I’d like you to make teams of two each and choose your perspective.
+To do this, I have divided the project into three facets: the forensics of evidence, the forensics of process, and the forensics of conclusion.
+Since there are six of you in this class, I’d like you to form pairs and choose your perspective.
 Please do that by next Tuesday.
-And for our next class, please read and be ready to discuss chapter one, ‘Justice Then and Now’ in Dr. Winslow’s book.
-If you have any questions about the case, Lieutenant Roebuck is our contact person.
-You must not have any contact with the police regardng this case without clearing it with him.
+And for our next class, please read and be ready to discuss Chapter One, ‘Justice Then and Now’ in Dr. Winslow’s book.
+If you have any questions about the case, Lieutenant Roebuck is our point of contact.
+You must not have any contact with the police other than Lieutenant Roebuck nor work on this case without his approval.
 Are there any questions?
 Yes, Chie?”

 “We’ll be working collaboratively this semester.
 How much collaboration will you accept when we write our report?”

-“I’ll expect you to share essays with one another for purposes of analysis, conclusion, and style, but the final version will be your own.
+“I’ll expect you to share essays for purposes of analysis, conclusion, and style, but the final version will be your own.
 You’ll need to run each of your essays through the university’s plagiarism program and address each issue the program raises.
-You can submit each edition to the program, and you will submit the program’s final report with the final version of your essay.
+You can submit each edition to the program.
+You will submit the program’s final report with the final version of your essay.
 And remember, you will use Kate Turabian’s manual for documentation.
-Are there any other questions?”
+Any other questions?”

-A wave of satisfaction coursed through me, as it does with every successful class, especially the first class of a new course.
-But there was a strange feeling about the class.
+A wave of satisfaction coursed through me as it does with every successful class, especially the first class of a new course.
+But there was a strange feeling about this class.
 It was going to take a lot of work to keep ahead of these students.
 It was not that feeling, though; there was something else.

 Directory